 Also, Buhr et al. (2016) show how living labs can be important for developing and implementing collective goals and creating new opportunities for citizens to influence public affairs.
 They describe two cases in two suburban areas (located in Sweden and Finland), where the living lab approach was used to improve the feeling of belonging in a community.
-In one of the two suburbs studied, a living lab approach was used to change the lightning on a pathway that seemed unsafe; and in the other case, a living lab approach was used to strengthen the social community by renovating a kiosk and organizing varied activities for the citizens.
+In one of the two suburbs studied, participants used a living lab approach to change the lightning on a pathway that seemed unsafe; and in the other case, participants followed a living lab approach to strengthen the social community by renovating a kiosk and organizing varied activities for the citizens.
 Both living labs motivated the residents to work on societal goals for sustainability and choose solutions.
-The study indicates that a living lab approach can be used for gaining support for change and thereby increasing the citizens’ appreciation of a local area.
+The study indicates that a living lab approach can strengthen support for change and thereby increase the citizens’ appreciation of a local area.
 Further, living labs may give citizens a feeling that they are being listened to.
 Living labs can thus create opportunities for citizens to develop the city together with municipal policy-makers and other stakeholders and enable policy-makers to respond to the expressed needs of the citizens.

-Living labs are also seen to be part of a wider ecosystem of policy innovation, which is difficult to linearize and control; citizens have varied capacities for participating and stakeholders, such as small firms or employees in the public sector, may lack resources or time for participating.
+Researchers also see living labs as part of a wider ecosystem of policy innovation, which is difficult to linearize and control; citizens have varied capacities for participating and stakeholders, such as small firms or employees in the public sector, may lack resources or time for participating.
 Moreover, there may be insufficient institutional support for interaction and innovation within a living lab and in a wider societal context.

-Hence living labs have been investigated as related to the governance structure and ecosystem of a local community, as they are understood to empower and motivate citizens to participate in innovation activities and decision-making.
+Hence living labs have been investigated as relating to the governance structure and ecosystem of a local community, as they seem to empower and motivate citizens to participate in innovation activities and decision-making.
 On the other hand though, living labs face many challenges in their effort to mobilize citizens who have different capacities and motivations to participate.